Electroetching Instructional Residency Program

 This unique program is Arquetopia’s new initiative with a non-toxic approach to expand the possibilities of printmaking and specifically intaglio techniques while also rethink our responsibility in the process of creating images.
 This process avoids the use of acids, highly toxic substances and aggressive chemicals, replacing them with the electroetching technique that uses electric current in an electrolyte solution and an anode and cathode to etch a metal plate.
 This solution does not generate fumes or toxic gases during the etching process.
 The effect produces a uniform porous structure on a bare metal surface that is more precise and allows more variables in terms of intensity and speed than the process of acid etching.

-The Electroetching Instructional Residency is a mentored production residency in printmaking that includes 3 weeks of instruction (27 hours total; 9 hours per week) specifically in electroetching, by a prominent master printer.
+The Electroetching Instructional Residency is a 3-week mentored production residency in printmaking that includes 27 hours of instruction specifically in electroetching, by a prominent master printer.
 Artists learn the technique of electroetching and its diverse qualities and possibilities for printmaking.
 As part of the process, artists learn the electro chemistry applied on metal plates, the use of electrolyte solutions, anodes and cathodes, and the variations in direct electric currents.
 The residency includes the solutions, and two metal (copper and iron) plates are included as part of the residency.
 Instruction is in Spanish, though resident artists need not speak Spanish in order to successfully complete the course.
 Individual mentoring is provided by our directorial and curatorial staff for personalized research assistance/resources, project guidance, and critique.
 This residency also provides some printmaking materials and access to our printmaking studio, to produce work on site at Arquetopia.
 The techniques offered are intaglio, linoleum, woodcut, polyester plate, silkscreen and the unique opportunity of working with a specific lithography stone from Mexico.
 Maximum of the etching press are 24 X 45 inches.

 Arquetopia Electroetching Residency Photo 2Arquetopia Electroetching Residency Photo 3